 What do these results suggest about how to assess effects of hearing loss on speech recognition?
 First, they demonstrate that we should not rely on composite measures that average across speech sounds.
-Second, they provide a useful baseline of speech recognition with NH listeners that could be used to create a test based on individual tokens with precisely known SNR50 values NH listeners).
-By examining (from responses to individual tokens, we can identify cases where a listener has difficulty with a particular consonant or talker, providing a fast, simple speech test for assessing hearing loss.
-If a listener's deviate from responses the pattern consistently observed for NH listeners, this tells us they have difficulty recognizing that sound.
+Second, they provide a useful baseline of speech recognition with NH listeners that could be used to create a test based on individual tokens with precisely known SNR{50} values (from NH listeners).
+By examining responses to individual tokens, we can identify cases in which a listener has difficulty with a particular consonant or talker, providing a fast, simple speech test for assessing hearing loss.
+If a listener's responses deviate from the pattern consistently observed for NH listeners, this tells us they have difficulty recognizing that sound.